-Moreover, the spatial patterns of SHF and depth-integrated ocean heat content trends are largely opposed over the SO, with the regions of greatest (least) surface heat uptake showing the least (greatest) amount of heat storage (Figs. 1b,c and Supplementary Figs. S2-4).
-This suggests that meridional ocean heat transport (OHT) changes - rather than vertical heat redistribution or SHFs - have predominantly shaped the pattern of SO warming.
-Indeed, it appears that a portion of the heat taken up poleward of the ACC has been transported northward, instead of being stored locally, and converged along the ACC's northern flank.
+Moreover, the spatial patterns of SHF and depth-integrated ocean heat content trends are largely opposed over the SO, with the regions of greatest (least) surface heat uptake showing the least (greatest) amount of heat storage (Fig. 1b,c and Supplementary Figs 2-4).
+This suggests that meridional ocean heat transport (OHT) changes-rather than vertical heat redistribution or SHFs have predominantly shaped the pattern of SO warming.
+Indeed, it seems that a portion of the heat taken up poleward of the ACC has been transported northwards, instead of being stored locally, and converged along the ACC's northern flank.
 This mirrors the climatological northward transport and subduction of surface waters, consistent with the strong correspondence between the background MOC and the pattern of ocean warming (Fig. 1d).

 These observations suggest that anomalous transport of heat by the MOC has damped warming south of the ACC and enhanced warming to the north.
-However, subsurface temperature observations are sparse over the SO, particularly south of the ACC^{26,30}, and uncertainties in SHF observations are substantial^{23,27} (Supplementary Fig. S7).
+However, subsurface temperature observations are sparse over the SO, particularly south of the ACC, and uncertainties in SHF observations are substantial (Supplementary Fig. 7).
 Therefore, to quantitatively study the mechanisms driving delayed SO warming, we turn our focus to numerical climate model simulations.